skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * ``name`` is the snapshot name (defaults to an empty string)

 The snapshot name must be limited to the characters '$', '#', 0-9, A-Z and a-z;
 it must not start with a capital letter.
+The name can be retrieved by using the :meth:`~skoolkit.skoolhtml.HtmlWriter.get_snapshot_name` method on HtmlWriter.

 +---------+----------------------------+
 | Version | Changes                    |